Jordyn Woods Flaunts Deep Cleavage, Leaves Little To The Imagination In Semi-Sheer Sports Bra

-Perhaps one of the most talked-about women amidst the celebrity landscape at this point in time, Jordyn Woods has certainly seen a meteoric rise to fame following her involvement with the second Tristan Thompson cheating scandal.
+Perhaps one of the most talked-about women amidst the celebrity landscape at this point in time, Jordyn Woods has certainly seen a meteoric rise to fame following her involvement in the second Tristan Thompson cheating scandal.
 After it was reported that Jordyn Woods had kissed Tristan Thompson — who was then romantically involved with Khloe Kardashian — at a house party, things seemed a bit uncertain for Jordyn.
-Longtime friends with Kylie Jenner, Jordyn was summarily evicted from property she shared with Kylie.
+Longtime friends with Kylie Jenner, Jordyn was summarily evicted from the property she shared with Kylie.

 However, now it looks like Jordyn Woods is ready to stand out on her own merits.
 Taking to Instagram recently to share a snapshot of herself striking a sexy, confident pose, the dark-haired beauty certainly exuded strength.
 Leaving little to the imagination in a semi-sheer sports bra and matching athletic shorts, Jordyn looks like she’s well-equipped to play whichever sport is on the menu.
 Her deep cleavage is accentuated by the skintight sports bra, a bit of sheer fringe adding a daring element to the getup.